apache/bval-site/content/samples.md

 Title: Samples

-other projects at Apache, and other external projects that use a ASL 2.0 friendly license.
+Here we have collected some Bean Validation samples from our project, other projects at Apache, and other external projects that use a ASL 2.0 friendly license.
 Enjoy!

 <a name="Samples-bval-samples"></a>